-I live on a working yard so on a Sunday the staff chill out so it’s much more laid back.
+I live in a working yard, so the staff chill out on a Sunday so it’s much more laid back.
 I enjoy going for a hack on my ponies.
 Saturdays, normally if we weren’t living through a pandemic, we’d go to compete in showjumping.
 Now that’s changed a little bit!

 A memorable holiday?

-Probably when we went to Tenerife filming Wonder Woman and we had a day off.
+Probably when we went to Tenerife to film Wonder Woman and we had a day off.
 We went whale watching which was one of the best experiences I’ve ever had.
 We even saw a sperm whale.
-It’s rare to get a day off during filming so we really made the most of it.
+It’s rare to get a day off during filming, so we made the most of it.

 Who would be your top three dinner guests?

 My closest friends, Sophie and Katie, because they’re the best fun.
 And Millie Bobby Brown (Stranger Things, Enola Holmes).
 I feel like she’d be really good at a dinner party and I hope to meet her someday.
-We have many mutual friends, and my Godmother was her stunt double in Enola Holmes so I really hope that one day our paths cross.
+We have many mutual friends, and my Godmother was her stunt double in Enola Holmes, so I hope our paths cross one day.